harrycresswell/harry/content/page/reading.md

 ## 2024

+- Sekret Machines: Chasing Shadows by Tom Delonge and AJ Hartley
+- Imminent by Luis Elizondo
 - The Shadow of the Wind by Carlos Ruiz Zafón
 - Reality is Not What it Seems: The Journey to Quantum Gravity by Carlo Rovelli
 - In Plain Sight by Ross Coulthart